 1981 Canadian Grand Prix

 In a wet race, Jacques Laffite took his seventh and final F1 victory for Ligier ahead of John Watson.
-It also put him back in the championship fight with one race to go as Nelson Piquet only finished fifth, whilst Carlos Reutemann down in 10th.
+It also put him back in the championship fight with one race to go as Nelson Piquet only finished fifth, with Carlos Reutemann down in 10th.
 Despite Alan Jones also failing to score, Williams won the constructors’ championship for the second year in succession.

 Gilles Villeneuve put in a typically Gilles performance.
 After a small collision, his front wing was left sticking up in the air, blocking his vision.
 But instead of pitting for repairs, he kept on going for a few laps - obscured vision and all - until it fell off.
 Able to see properly again, he carried on to the end and finished third, without a front wing.